Jenhop8786/Jenhop8786.github.io/_posts/2018-02-16-what_have_i_learned_so_far.markdown

 ---
 layout: post
-title:      "What have I learned so far?"
+title:      What have I learned so far?
 date:       2018-02-17 04:06:23 +0000
 permalink:  what_have_i_learned_so_far
 ---